Table of Contents

 The calf muscles are responsible for squeezing the veins in the leg and therefore maintain venous flow.
 Patients who are immobile (bedridden, undergoing an operation, etc.) and do not walk for a long amount of time do not use their calf muscles frequently and therefore are at higher risk of developing a DVT due to venous stasis.

 Endothelial damage causes the formation of a DVT.
 This is because the coagulation cascade becomes activated once the clotting proteins in the blood are exposed to tissue factor (in damaged endothelial cells), which cleaves prothrombin into thrombin.
 This damage can occur as a results of vasculitis, trauma (intravenous drug users) or from medications such as chemotherapy.

 Some conditions can increase the risk of DVT by making the blood more coagulable.
 Such conditions include nephrotic syndrome and antiphospholipid syndrome.
 Some of these conditions are genetic and run in families; these include thrombophilia and factor V leiden mutations.
 Blood can become hypercoagulable for other reasons such as increased amount of exogenous oestrogen from hormonal replacement therapy or from the combined oral contraceptive pill.
-DVT is most common in hospital patients (especially those undergoing orthopedic or major operations) and rarely occurs on long-haul flights in people with low-risk of developing a DVT (such as tennis player Serena Williams).
+DVT is most common in hospital patients (especially those undergoing orthopedic or major operations) and may occurs on long flights in people with low-risk of developing a DVT (such as tennis player Serena Williams).

 Signs and Symptoms of Phlebothrombosis and DVT